Philip-Leftwich/physalia-stats-intro/docs/20-writing-functions.md

 ```

-The code below takes that list of files, pipes it to a `map_df()` function that runs read_csv on each file, then outputs everything toa dataframe
+The code below takes that list of files, pipes it to a `map_df()` function that runs read_csv on each file, then outputs everything to a 'nested' dataframe.

 ```r